Lisa Mae Osborn

 I offer my gratitude to those that ignited a fire in me, busted my chops over and over, taught me the impossible task of discipline in my willful and selfish early-20’s and in general, saved my life.

 Many thanks to my first real yoga teachers, Sharon Gannon and David Life, for bringing out the best and the worst of me upstairs at the old purple Jivamukti Yoga Center on 2nd Avenue in New York for six years in the early 1990’s.
 I would have given up long ago without dousing my body in the fire they started to awaken in me.
+I have since broken with that tradition and those teachers, but still hold gratitude for the doors they opened for me.
 Next came Beryl Bender Birch in my short mid-90's Ashtanga stint, which was radically shortened by injury, and really brought me face to face with myself time and again, forcing me into more and more honesty in my practice.
 I am forever grateful for that stern and disciplined approach to yoga, and for the injuries that I sustained to learn so much from.
 The deep roots of Iyengar Yoga have a strong, clear home in my heart, and I would have nothing resembling alignment (in both my inner and outer form) or real discipline without the Iyengar Yoga Center of New York and the fine teachers there who put up with me and my whining, excuses, and petulance.
 Those detailed, therapeutic practices healed my shredded body, and gave me the pause, education, and structure that I needed to move forward in yoga.
 Dana Flynn of NYC's Laughing Lotus showed up for me sometime around 1999, and she literally turned me inside-out.
 I had never practiced with the freedom, ecstatic grace, and deep soulful connection before I met her, and she blew my mind with the idea of "moving like yourself."
-Early on both as a student and a new business owner, my friendship with San Francisco's Laughing Lotus founder Jasmine Tarkeshi helped me enormously, and continued to support me as a business owner trying to learn how to operate a yoga center on yogic principles.
+Early on both as a student and a new business owner, my friendship with her and with San Francisco's Laughing Lotus founder Jasmine Tarkeshi helped me enormously as a business owner trying to learn how to operate a yoga center on yogic principles.

 I have been teaching yoga in some form since 1995, and moved from NYC to Portland in 2002.
 I believe in our own innate wisdom, but I also believe deeply in good guidance and help on this wild and winding path.
 We all need to learn to listen better.
 Guided firmly by inner-body intelligence and more than 25 years of experience in bio-mechanics, anatomy, acupuncture and yoga asana, and aided by a sense of adventure, I seek physical honesty and cognitive clarity in yoga, wherein it is allowed to come alive as a living, dynamic practice.
 Sharing this life-affirming practice is what I was born to do, and every day that I get to wake up and do this work and my life, I am infinitely grateful.
 I am honored and blessed to share my vision of a more balanced, healthy, spirit-oriented life of service and love with you at The Bhaktishop.
 Thank you all for making it a reality, as well as a daily pleasure.